MySQL

 Note

-If your MySQL database and Realtime Compute for Apache Flink workspace are in different VPCs, establish a cross-VPC network connection or connect over the public network.
-Space Management and Operations and How can a fully managed Flink cluster access the public network?.
+If the MySQL database and Realtime Compute for Apache Flink are not in the same VPC, you must establish a cross-VPC network connection or use a public endpoint to access the database.
+For more information, see Manage and operate workspaces and How can a fully managed Flink cluster access the Internet?.

 username